calimero-project/calimero-core/README.md

 For unit tests, Calimero provides a [test network](https://github.com/calimero-project/calimero-testnetwork), consisting of a [KNXnet/IP server](https://github.com/calimero-project/calimero-server) and a virtual KNX network with two [KNX devices](https://github.com/calimero-project/calimero-device).
 The complete test network is implemented in software, and can be executed in any J2SE runtime environment.
 It provides the remote KNXnet/IP endpoint for executing unit tests for KNXnet/IP tunneling, busmonitoring, routing, device management, and KNX IP protocols.
 The same setup is used for Calimero Travis CI.

 Before running any KNXnet/IP or KNX IP tests, start the test network (`gradle run`) in the directory _calimero-core/test/testnetwork-launcher_.
-When using Gradle, KNXnet/IP tests can be excluded via `junitPlatform.filters.exclude 'knxnetip'`.
+When using Gradle, KNXnet/IP tests can be excluded via `useJUnitPlatform() { excludeTags 'knxnetip' }`.

 Currently, the TP-UART and FT1.2 protocols can only be tested if the corresponding hardware is available.